scaraclette/ubuntu-vscode-container/README.md

 Base template for VSCode's development container.
 Intended usage for UWB CSS430 assignments.
 The goal of this repository is to create an example of how to utilize dev containers.
 With remote containers, this can be an alternative to quick development instead of having to ssh in Linux lab + learning more about Docker.

-Included are example files for different programming languages.
+Included are example files for running different programming languages and class-notes.

 ## Installation Needed
 Read dev container concept for full list